I started horse riding when I was three and have been around horses ever since.

 Having a few common connections, it all just came together, and here I am riding for him

 When I first heard he was looking into purchasing a horse for me to ride I screamed with excitement.

 It was so amazing to think he thought of me as a good enough rider to ride for him and represent him in the showjumping industry.

-I have a great partnership with Liam, we work closely together to form a plan for Tommy.
+I have a great partnership with Liam.
+We work closely together to form a plan for Tommy.

 I will always let him know of shows I plan to go to and I send him every video from every round I do.

-I am really lucky that Liam is passionate about our sport and the producing of young horses to get to top level.
+I am really lucky that Liam is passionate about our sport and the producing of young horses to get to the top level.
 Liam is very laid back and is just enjoying seeing his horse progress.

-The horse Liam purchased is known in the stable as Tommy but in the ring he is Titanium Z.
+The horse Liam purchased is known in the stable as Tommy, but in the ring, he is Titanium Z.